 Since, then, Caspian states have not yet been able to reach a consensus on either the status of the Caspian basin or seabed delimitation.
 The 35th meeting of the Ad Hoc Working Group of the Convention on Legal Status of the Caspian Sea was held on January 30th of this year without any results.
 If the Caspian basin is recognized either as a sea or a lake, the littoral countries will have to abide by certain international regulations: if it is a “sea” the United Nations Convention on the Law of the Sea of 1982, but in the case of a “lake” customary international law concerning border lakes will be the guiding legal framework.

-According to a Chatham House report on the legal status of the Caspian basin, “Throughout the history of negotiations over a new legal status for the Caspian Sea, Russia and Iran supported the position that the Sea was governed by a condominium regime.”
+According to a Chatham House research of the Caspian basin’s legal status, “Throughout the history of negotiations over a new legal status for the Caspian Sea, Russia and Iran supported the position that the Sea was governed by a condominium regime.”
 If Caspian states agree to condominium system, a unilateral agreement of the littoral states will provide the legal basis for management of the Caspian and there will be no need to recognize it either as a sea or a lake.
 In international law condominium is not a favorable approach, as it implies shared administrative control, which gives more powerful parties in the agreement more room for maneuvering.
 For this exact reason Russia and Iran favor the condominium solution, as it would provide a legal foundation for their objections to the construction of Trans-Caspian project.

 Russia has by far the most powerful fleet in the Caspian Sea and is eager to preserve its dominance in the years to come.
-A plaque with the quote by Peter the Great, “Our interests will never allow any other nation to claim the Caspian Sea,” stands in the headquarters of the Russian Caspian Flotilla today.
-According to Joshua Kucera, expert on the Caspian arms race, “Russia plans an ambitious year for the Caspian flotilla in 2014, as it will add an additional five warships, as well as a number of support ships, setting the stage for this year to be the largest yet for Russian naval expansion in the sea.
+A plaque with a quote by Peter the Great, “Our interests will never allow any other nation to claim the Caspian Sea,” stands in the headquarters of the Russian Caspian Flotilla today.
+According to Joshua Kucera, political analyst with extensive experience in the Caspian region, “Russia plans an ambitious year for the Caspian flotilla in 2014, as it will add an additional five warships, as well as a number of support ships, setting the stage for this year to be the largest yet for Russian naval expansion in the sea.
 Most intriguing is that in the last two years, the Russian navy has added eight Serna assault battleships to their Caspian fleet (three in 2012 and five in 2013).
 The Russian navy has not disclosed the overall number of Serna boats in the Caspian, but the main feature of the boat is that it can carry up to 92-men as a landing party.
 While the main purpose of employing these ships in the Caspian is unknown, it is obvious that Russia wants to be feared.

 Baku is mainly concerned about the security of its energy production and transit facilities.
 Energy infrastructure is the heart of the Azerbaijani economy and any terrorist attack or war in the region that disrupts its functionality would cost Azerbaijan millions of dollars every day.
 In 2012, under the auspices of the CSTO framework, Armenian military forces, conducted drills simulating attacks on energy infrastructure in a joint training with Russians.
 Armenians were learning how to hit energy production and transport facilities using Russian produced rockets.
 During a press conference following the drills, Armenian General Davtian noted that “In particular, I can stress that we modeled several strikes on oil and gas infrastructures, energy carriers that would affect the economy [of the enemy]”.
 Any person remotely familiar with regional politics of the South Caucasus can attest that these simulations were targeted against Azerbaijan’s energy infrastructure.